Nucs/FontRegister/README.md

 # or
 fontregister install --all-users "c:/folder" "c:/font.ttf"

+# Install fonts by referencing their original location (no copying):
+fontregister install --external "c:/folder/myfont.ttf"
+# This will register the font but keep it in its original location
+# instead of copying it to the Windows Fonts directory

 # Deregister/uninstall fonts:
 # Uninstall can accept font name (as it appears in registry), filename with extension or path to the font that was installed
 fontregister uninstall "fontname1" "fontname2"